 UPDATE: We are very sorry to say that our wonderful shop regeneration initiative – a first for Harrow, has been closed down.
-Apparently, the council’s business unit wrote to the landlords intimating that the charity Healthy Planet, that we were working with was charging rent – of course it wasn’t, and the charity has written a strong worded response to this.
+Apparently, the council’s business unit wrote to the landlords intimating that the charity Healthy Planet UK, that we were working with was charging rent – of course it wasn’t, and the charity has written a strong worded response to this.

 It seems that the council received a huge grant to do what Usurp was doing for free and wanted the premises.
 We were pushed out and unfortunately the council refused to collaborate or partner – so much for helping our creative communities thrive…If you would like further details about this sad state of affairs, please contact us.
 It is shameful that this has happened and a blow to the possibility of creating future, valued relationships for arts and culture and self start ups in Harrow.